Integrable modules for Lie Torus: Introduction

 \section{Introduction}

-An extended affine Lie algebra $(EALA)$ is a Lie algebra together with a nondegenerate invariant symmetric bilinear form, a nonzero finite dimensional ad-diagonalizable subalgebra such that a list of natural axioms is imposed.
-As the term $(EALA)$ suggest, the defining axioms for an $EALA$ are modeled after the properties of affine Kac-Moody Lie algebras.
-The $EALA$'s are natural genaralization of affine Lie algebras in sevaral variables.
-See $[AABGP, ABF, ABFP1, ABFP2, AF, AZ, BA, NK, EN1, EN2]$ and the references there in.

-The classical procedure of realizing affine Lie algebra using loop algebra in one variable proceeds in two steps [K, chaps.
-7 and 8].
-In the first step, the derived algebra module its center of the affine Lie algebra is constructed as the loop algebra of a diagram automorphism of a finite dimensional simple Lie algebra.
-In the second step, the affine Lie algebra itself, together with a Cartan subalgebra and a nondegenerate invariant bilinear form for the affine Lie algebra, is built from the graded loop algebra by forming a central extension (with one dimensional center) and adding a (one dimensional) graded algebra of derivations.

-The replacement for the derived algebra modulo its center in $EALA$ theory is the centerless core of the $EALA$, and the centerless core has been characterized axiomatically as centerless Lie Torus $[Y, EN3]$.
-Starting with a centerless Lie Torus, Erahard Neher $[EN3]$ has shown how to carry out the second step of the classical realization procedure that is to construct an $EALA$.
+Centerless Lie tori play an important role in explicitly constructing the extended affine Lie algebras(EALA); they play similar role as derived algebras modulo center play in the realization of affine Kac-Moody algebras \cite{Y, EN3}.
+Yoshii and Neher \cite{YIYJ, EN2} studied Lie torus in detail mainly due to its connection with EALA.
+Starting with a centerless Lie torus, Erahard Neher \cite{EN3} has completed realization of EALA.
+In \cite{JS} using descent construction J. Sun obtained a universal central extension of Lie torus.

-In this paper we consider Lie Torus which are multiloop algebras (see 1.7).
-These algebras cover allmost all Lie Torus except one class of Lie Torus which appear in type A and comeing from quantum torus $[ABFP1].$ We start with a centerless Lie Torus and consider its universal central extension denoted by $\overline{LT}$.
+In this work we use the multiloop realization of Lie tori given in terms of multiloop algebras \cite{ABFP1}.
+These algebras cover almost all Lie tori except one class of Lie tori which appear in type A and coming from quantum tori \cite{ABFP1}.
+We start with a centerless Lie torus and consider its universal central extension denoted by $\overline{LT}$.
 We add a finite set derivations of zero degree which measures the natural gradation on $\overline{LT}$, and denote it by $\stackrel{\sim}{LT}$.

-The purpose of the paper is to classify irreducible integrable modules for $\stackrel{\sim}{LT}$ with finite dimensional weight spaces when the center acts non-trivially.
-They turn out to be highest weight modules for direct sum of finitely may affine Kac-Moody Lie algebras.
-Some very special cases are done in $[E3], [EB], [EZ]$ and $[XT]$.
-These highest weight modules are different from the standard highest weight modules of affine Lie algebra.
-The ad-diagonalizable subalgebra we consider is much smaller than the Cartan subalgebra of the affine Lie algebra.
-Consequently the zero root space need not be abelian.
-They need further investigation.
+The purpose of the paper is to classify the irreducible integrable modules for $\stackrel{\sim}{LT}$ with finite dimensional weight spaces when the center acts non-trivially.
+They turn out to be highest weight modules for direct sum of finitely many affine Kac-Moody Lie algebras.
+Some very special cases are done in \cite{E3, EB, EZ} and \cite{XT}.